 In today’s noisy world, finding peace and quiet can be difficult even in the best of circumstances.
 For nearly 50 million Americans, silence is unattainable because they suffer from tinnitus.
-However, there is good news to report - wearing hearing aids has proven to help reduce the effects of tinnitus.
+However, there is good news to report - wearing hearing aids has proven to be a good tinnitus treatment, reducing the effects of this annoying problem.

 Others feel that it comes from the middle of the head.
 Also, wide variances of intensity and persistence are common as well, although it does appear to be more prevalent during times when less outside noise is present.
 In other words, for those with tinnitus – silence can indeed be deafening and in some cases disabling.